rwalk/straw/README.md

 sudo apt-get install redis-server sudo vi /etc/redis/redis.conf
 ```
-If you want to use a seperate redis instance for the benchmarking, you should repeat the above step on a different AWS machine and update the global configuration `config/config.properties`.
+If you want to use a separate redis instance for the benchmarking, you should repeat the above step on a different AWS machine and update the global configuration `config/config.properties`.

 ## Benchmarking and simulation
 A goal of the straw project was to allow for benchmarking of the Lucene-Luwak package in a distributed context.